Ajaykumarlakku/Disney.in-landingPage/README.md

-# esponsive Disneyplus landing page - responsive
+#  Disneyplus landing page - responsive

 This is a landing page for Disneys Kids platform Disneyplus.
 I enjoyed creating it because Marvel is my favorite studio and as you know Disney/Mickey owns it now.